 Congratulations!
 You’ve made the most critical step in the entire process – searching out how to become financially independent.
 In my book, I explain how I made several money mistakes over and over before finally making the decision that enough is enough.
 To be sure, achieving financial independence has to be a priority if you want to be successful.

 In order to learn how to become financially independent, you need first to know your financial independence number.
 Then, you generate a monthly surplus and invest it until you’ve reached your financial independence number.
-Then, you’ll be financially independent and can retire early.
+And, once you reach it, you’ll be financially independent and can retire early.

 If Only I became financially independent by…